 Remember not to panic, and maybe touch it gently if unsure.

-The type of paint in question will also inform how you remove it.
+The type of spilled paint in question will also inform how you remove it.

 Be wary of the chemicals you may use when removing paint, as they can bleach or damage your carpet.

-Before using chemicals like paint thinner or nail polish remover, we recommend doing a spot test in an inconspicuous location on the rug and using as little as possible.
+Before using chemicals like nail polish remover or paint thinner recommended, we suggest doing a spot test in an inconspicuous location on the rug and using as little as possible.

 If using harsh chemicals, always wear protective clothing and properly ventilate your space during use.

-Here is our guide for how to get wet paint out of carpets:
+Here is our guide provides the best homemade cleaning solution to remove excess paint stain or wet acrylic paint out of carpets:

-- 2Mop up as much of the paint as possible with thick paper towels or white cloths, making sure to dab and not scrub.
+- 2Mop up as much of the paint as possible with a cloth or paper towel making sure to dab and not scrub.

 - 3Pour a small amount of hot water onto the area and wait a few moments.

-- 4Add a small drop of dish soap and gently work into a lather.
+- 4Add a small drop of dish soap and hot water solution to we paint, and gently work into a lather.

 - 5Dab and blot gently, starting from the outside in.

-- 7Once the paint is gone, dab with dry towels.
+- 7Once the excess paint is gone, dab with dry paper towel.

 - 8Vacuum the area thoroughly.

-- 1Use a spoon or putty knife to lift the excess paint.
+- 1Use a spoon or putty knife to lift the excess oil based paint stains to clean rag.
 Be careful not to scrub the carpet or push the paint into the fibers.

-- 2Blot the paint with paper towels or clean white cloths.
+- 2Blot the paint out of carpet with paper towels or clean white cloths.

 - 3Open the windows and put on protective gear.

-- 4Wet the towels or cloths with a bit of paint thinner or turpentine and keep blotting.
+- 4Wet the paper towel or cloth with a bit of paint thinner or turpentine on wet paper towel and keep blotting.

-- 5Once the paint is gone, add soapy water to the area and scrub to clean.
+- 5Once the oil based stains or paint spill gone, add soapy water to the area and scrub to clean.

-- 6Sponge and blot the area with dry paper towels and sponges.
+- 6Sponge and blot the area with dry paper towels and sponges after adding soapy water.

 - 7Vacuum the area thoroughly.

-How To Remove Dry Paint Stains From Carpets
+How To Remove Dry Paint Stains From Your Carpet

-Here are our guides for how to get dried paint out of carpets:
+Here are our guides for how to get dried paint stain out of carpets:

 - 1Scrape off as much as possible with a utility or putty knife.
 Needle the smaller paint chunks as much as possible without damaging the carpet.

-- 2Saturate the affected area with water and vacuum with a wet/dry vacuum.
+- 2Saturate the dried paint stains with water and vacuum with a wet/dry vacuum.

 - 3Repeat above as many times as necessary.